How To Ace the Assessment Process

 • Review your feedback.
 Once you complete the test, you will receive a candidate feedback report, which provides you with feedback on the assessment, your strengths and weaknesses.
 The report provides valuable on-the-job tips and suggestions; use the feedback to help and inform your approach in the future.

-• Before the interview, we recommend that you take some time to re-familiarise yourself with your resume and your response to the motivation question.
+• Before the interview, we recommend that you take some time to re-familiarise yourself with your resume.

 • Be clear on the question being asked.
 Often candidates will have a supply of examples to pull on to answer questions.
 Although this demonstrates good preparation, be mindful when using this technique as you may try to fit an example to a question without providing a suitable response.